 The Department Psychology admits students only once each year for the fall term.
 To apply, you must complete the official online Rackham Graduate Application form.
 When completing this form you will have the opportunity to upload your Personal Statement, Statement of Purpose, and transcripts.
 You will also be prompted to register your recommenders, so that they will be able to submit their letters of recommendation online.
 All applicants who are applying to the Psychology Graduate Program should review the Psychology Department Graduate Application Checklist.
 Please do not send any hard copy materials to the Psychology Department.

-For specific questions about the graduate program in Developmental Psychology, contact the Program Chair: Susan Gelman
+For specific questions about the graduate program in Developmental Psychology, contact the Program Chair: Daniel Keating

-For matriculation in Fall 2021, the deadline for submission of your application is December 1, 2020.
-Virtual recruitment weekend will take place on February 19-20, 2021.
-All applicants are notified of admission decisions by April 1, 2021 or earlier.
+For matriculation in Fall 2022, the deadline for submission of your application is December 1, 2021.
+Recruitment weekend will be February 18-19, 2022.
+All applicants are notified of admission decisions by April 1, 2022 or earlier.